Blue Theme Orange Theme Green Theme Red Theme

 Console.WriteLine(stringArray.GetUpperBound(0).ToString());

 The Copy static method of the Array class copies a section of an array to another array.
-The CopyTo method copies all the elements of an array to another one-dimension array.
-The code listed in Listing 9 copies contents of an integer array to an array of object types.
+The CopyTo method copies all the elements of a variety to another one-dimension array.
+For example, the code listed in Listing nine copies the contents of an integer array to an array of object types.

 // Creates and initializes a new Array of type Int32.